xstephen95x/chat_asapp/README.md

 To run the app locally:

 1. Clone the repo
-2. from inside the repo, run: `yarn` to install all dependencies and node modules
+2. from inside the repo, run: `$ yarn` to install all dependencies and node modules
-3. run : `npm run start` to launch a dev server
+3. run : `$ npm run start` to launch a dev server

+## Deployment to Staging:
+NOTE: You must have proper Firebase credentials to deploy.

+To deploy, simply run:
+  - `$ firebase deploy -m "message"`

 ------------------------------------------------
 ## Original Spec